firebolt55439/Katana/README.md

 ## Credits
 This project originated as a fork of [AndresXI's fantastic project"](https://github.com/AndresXI/Netflix-Clone).

-TheMovieDB's rock-solid API for, even beside their ridiculously comprehensive database, developer-friendly API design, and great CDN's, their CORS support (a highly underrated feature in my opinion!).
+Thanks to TheMovieDB's rock-solid API for, even beside their ridiculously comprehensive database, developer-friendly API design, and great CDN's, their CORS support (a highly underrated feature in my opinion!).